-7.4 Supplier statements for farmed animals
+7.57.4 Supplier statements for farmed animals for petfood slaughter and killing

-- (1) This clause applies to suppliers of farmed animals for primary processing. - (2) The supplier of the following farmed animals must provide to the primary processor a correctly completed and signed supplier statement made in the form and manner approved by the Director-General and containing the information as set out in clause 7.5 (3), at the time the animal is presented for processing: - a) cattle (excluding bobby calves), deer, sheep (including lambs), goats, alpacas, llamas, horses, ostriches, emus; - b) pigs; and - c) poultry. - (3) The supplier statement must contain the following information: - a) name, physical address and contact details of the person signing the statement; - b) details of the animals covered by the statement; - c) whether any of the animals remain within a withholding period for any veterinary medicine with which they have been treated; - d) the history of the animals including: - i) whether all of the animals were born on the supplier's property; - ii) whether any of the animals:
+- (1) This clause applies to suppliers of farmed animals mammals and birds for primary processing. - (2) The sSuppliers of the following farmed animals, for petfood slaughter and killing, must provide to the primary processor a correctly completed and signed supplier statement made in the form and manner approved by the Director-General and containing the information as set out in subclause 7.5 (3), at the time the animal is presented for processing: - a) cattle (excluding bobby calves), deer, sheep (including lambs), goats, alpacas, llamas, horses, ostriches, emus; - b) pigs; and - c) poultry. - (3) The supplier statement must contain the following information: - a) name, physical address and contact details of the person signing the statement; - b) details of the animals covered by the statement; and - whether any of the animals remain within a withholding period for any veterinary medicine with which they have been treated; - d) the history of the animals including: - i) whether all of the animals were born on the supplier's property; - ii) whether any of the animals: - 1) were imported into New Zealand;

-- 1) were imported into New Zealand; - are under MPI movement control for residues, or any purpose other than bovine tuberculosis (TB); - 3) are subject to any residue suspect list; - 4) are subject to any national disease surveillance suspect list. - e) whether the animals have been exposed to poisons or chemical contaminants; - f) whether any of the animals have been vaccinated against Johne's disease in their lifetime; - g) in the case of cattle or deer, information relating to TB including the TB status of the animals; - h) whether any of the animals have been fed ruminant protein in their lifetime; and - i) the health status of the animals covered by the statement. - (4) Despite clause 7.5 (2), no supplier statement is required for poultry that are supplied by a specified supplier within, and in compliance with, the operator's supplier guarantee programme. - (5) Despite clauses 7.5 (2) and (3), suppliers of bobby calves must complete a supplier statement containing the following information: - a) name, physical address and contact details of the person signing the statement; - b) whether any of the following animals are within withholding periods for any veterinary medicine with which they have been treated; - i) calves; or - ii) the dam before the birth of the calf; or - iii) any cow that has supplied milk to that calf - c) whether the calves born to cows treated with Buparvaquone (BPQ); and - d) whether any of the animals have been fed ruminant protein (other than milk) in their lifetime. - (6) The supplier must complete the statement to the best of his/her knowledge, and with reference to any supplier statements supplied by previous persons in control of the animal material. - (7) The supplier may supply the supplier statement to the processor by electronic transmission. - (8) In the case of an electronic supplier statement, persons in control of farmed animals must use a unique identifier in the electronic system. - (9) In respect of any particular supply of animals to a processor, the supplier must keep the following records for a period of 1 year after the supply of the animals for primary processing: - a) a copy of the supplier statement; - b) any records and other information used to complete the supplier statement; and - c) manufacturers' declarations relating to the composition of animal feeds fed to farmed ruminants.
+- 2) are under MPI movement control for residues, or any purpose other than bovine tuberculosis (TBb); - 3) are subject to any residue suspect list; - 4) are subject to any national disease surveillance suspect list. - e) whether the animals have been exposed to poisons or chemical contaminants; - f) whether any of the animals have been vaccinated against Johne's disease in their lifetime; - g) in the case of cattle or deer, information relating to TBb including the TBb status of the animals; - h) whether any of the animals have been fed ruminant protein in their lifetime; and - i) the health status of the animals covered by the statement. - (4) Despite subclause 7.5 (2), no supplier statement is required for poultry that are supplied by a specified supplier within, and in compliance with, the animal product operator's supplier guarantee programme. - (5) Despite clauses 7.5 (2) and (3), suppliers of bobby calves must complete a supplier statement containing the following information: - a) name, physical address and contact details of the person signing the statement; - b) whether any of the following animals are within withholding periods for any veterinary medicine with which they have been treated; - i) calves; or - ii) the dam before the birth of the calf; or - iii) any cow that has supplied milk to that calf - c) whether the calves born to cows treated with Buparvaquone (BPQ); and - a)d) whether any of the animals have been fed ruminant protein (other than milk) in their lifetime. - (5)(6) The supplier must complete the statement to the best of his/her knowledge, and with reference to any supplier statements supplied by previous persons in control of the animal material. - (6)(7) The supplier may supply deliver the supplier statement to the processor by electronic transmission. - (8) In the case of an electronic supplier statement, persons in control of farmed animals must use a unique identifier in the electronic system. - (7)(9) In respect of any particular supply of animals to a processor, the supplier must keep the following records for a period of one-1 year after the supply of the animals for primary processing: - a) a copy of the supplier statement; - b) any records and other information used to complete the supplier statement; and - c) manufacturers' declarations relating to the composition of animal feeds fed to farmed ruminants.